Female Personal Trainer: Should I hire a male or female personal trainer?

 PTs are not without their faults.
 These include:

 Price – Let’s be honest, one downside to personal trainers is that we are not cheap.
-If funds are limited, look at this as an investment in your health
+If funds are limited, look at a personal trainer London as an investment in your health.

 Not all PTs are good – The sad reality is that not every PT out there is credible or any good.
 There are plenty of fraudsters out there, and there are plenty of shoddy PTs that are not up to the job.